tBlabs/CV/README.md

 #### Front-end
 - React.js with Typescript
-- Angular 4+
+- Angular 2+
 - jQuery

 #### Embedded
 - C/C++ for STM32, AVR and PIC
 - Rasperry Pi; IoT
-- Bash and Python basics
+- Bash and Python
 - PCB and 3D print design

 ### Known technologies and other important things